Hans Weiss (author): Life and career

 Occasionally he writes fiction.
 For example, the novel Kulissen des Abschieds (Scenery of the goodbye), published in 1999 by Ullstein Verlag/Berlin.
 In his fiction work he intertwines personal experience with historic facts, for example in the book Mein Vater, der Krieg und ich (My father, the war and I), which was published in 2005 by Kiepenheuer & Witsch in Cologne, Germany.
 For this publication he used the secret diaries his father wrote during military service in World War II and during the holidays in his village.
 His father was a simple soldier with an anti-Nazi attitude, stationed in Norway at the Russian Front and captured as a prisoner of war in France.

 His journalistic reports for the magazines Der Spiegel, Stern, Die Zeit or the Austrian newspaper Der Standard often caused heated political debates, for example the illegal employment of a nurse in the family of the Austrian Chancellor Wolfgang Schüssel in 2006 or the lush farm subsidies to multimillionaires.
 In February 2018 he published a series of three articles in the German weekly Die Zeit, about the tax avoiding schemes of multinational companies in Austria.

 In 1994/95 he lived in New York City and attended classes at the International Center of Photography.
 In 1998 and 2011 he completed courses at the Schule für künstlerische Fotografie (School of Art Photography) in Vienna.
 His photographs were on show in group exhibitions in the Museum der Moderne in Salzburg (2012, Rupertinum Salzburg (2012), Fotogalerie Vienna (2011), Saline Hallein (2010), Palazzo Zenobio in Venice (2009) and various other places.
 Single exhibitions at "Deutsches Haus New York" (2015) and Soho Photo Gallery New York (2016, 2017 and upcoming October 2018).
 In 2014/15 he again lived in New York City and published the diary Große Träume (big dreams) about his everyday live.

+In 2022 -2023 he ran his own photo gallery (www.hansweiss.com at Servitengasse 1 in 1090 Vienna, where works by New York photographers, Italian and Austrian artists and his own photographic work was exhibited.
+From 2018 to the beginning of 2026, he regularly exhibited photos at Café A Casa in Servitengasse.

+In September 2023, he organized a large photo exhibition in his hometown Hittisau in the very west of Austria, with photos of his father Johann Weiss and Josef Bilgeri.
+At the same time, he published the book My Father's Paradise – The People of Hittisau with photos by Johann Weiss and texts by Hans Weiss.
+The famous Austrian writer Christoph Ransmayer wrote: "Johann Weiss, a modest craftsman from the Bregenzerwald, seemed to become quieter and smaller from year to year at the side of his Chanel No 5-scented wife, until he finally disappeared.
+In the present volume, his son Hans Weiss brings him back to life - no, not to life, but in pictures and stories to the memory and paradise of a Vorarlberg village."
+And the former Austrian Ö1 radio-director Peter Klein wrote: "A very nice book.
+But above all, it is a loving book!"